BarryCui/zabbix-templates/README.md

 # Zabbix-Templates
-All templates has been tested on Zabbix 3.X
+All templates have been tested on Zabbix 3.X